-Boosting algorithms have been around for years, yet it’s only recently that they’ve become mainstream in the machine learning community.
+Boosting algorithms have been around for years, yet only recently have they become mainstream in the Machine Learning community.
 Boosting algorithms grants superpowers to machine learning models to improve their prediction accuracy – one of the primary reasons for the rise in the adoption of boosting algorithms in machine learning competitions.

-This section will quickly go through some of the popular boosting algorithms, implement them on a sample dataset, and compare their running time.
+This section will quickly go through some popular boosting algorithms, implement them on a sample dataset, and compare their running time.

-You can get access to the sample dataset, which is about the salary of adults, and read about it from this link.
-Here, we will use this dataset to compare the accuracy and running time of the above given Boosting algorithms.
-But before going to the comparison, let us first import the dataset, preprocess it, and split it into testing and training datasets.
+You can access the sample dataset, which is about the salary of adults, and read about it from this link.
+Here, we will use this dataset to compare the accuracy and running time of the above-given Boosting algorithms.
+But before comparing, let us first import the dataset, preprocess it, and split it into testing and training datasets.

 # importing the pandas module import pandas as pd # importing the dataset dataset = pd.read_csv('adult.data', header=None) # printing rows dataset.head()

-As you can see, most of the columns are object types, so we need to convert them into integers or floating to train some of the boosting models.
+As you can see, most columns are object types, so we need to convert them into integers or float to train some of the boosting models.